reaganthomas/gulp-simple-task-loader/README.md

 All tasks should be functions that receive the parameters `gulp`, `config`, and `plugins`.

-There are 2 ways to structure a task -- returning a function that executes the task, or returning an object that contains dependencies and the function that executes the task.
+There are 2 ways to structure a task -- returning a function that executes the task, or returning an object that contains dependencies, parameters, and the function that executes the task.

 ### Basic tasks

+This is a typical function as you are used to with gulp.

 ```js
 'use strict';